w3f/polkadot-wiki/docs/how-to-setup-a-validator-with-nginx-reverse-proxy.md

 readable addressing scheme.
 In our example, `/ip4/<VALIDATOR_IP>/tcp/<PROXY_PORT>` is a valid `public-addr` that specifies wanting the network to reach the validator IPv4 address with TCP packets on the pre-defined proxy port.

-- `IP_ADDRESS` - The public IP address of the validator.
+- `IP_ADDRESS` - the public IP address of the validator.

 - `PROXY_PORT` - This is the port that nodes will send p2p messages over the network and will be read by the NGINX reverse proxy.